adrihans/Decoding_NER_Biases/docs/index.md

 Here, we did not find any available templates for this kind of application.
 We then had to build them ourselves.
 Instead of writing basic sentences, we thought it would be more accurate to use real-life sentences.
 In order to do that, we decided to use sentences containing the named entity from wikipedia pages summaries.

 For instance, to get sentences for country names we used Wikipedia API to get wikipedia pages and then summaries.

+>```Wikipedia Code```

 We split the summaries by sentences.
 Looping on each sentences we looked for sentences containing the country name - of the wikipedia page - and then we replace the country name by `$COUNTRY` to build the template.

 This gave for country names ... sentences.
 Some example of the sentences: